puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/node/node-status.md

 {{< /note >}}

 In the Kubernetes API, a node's condition is represented as part of the `.status` of the Node resource.
-For example, the following JSON structure describes a healthy node:
+For example, the following JSON structure describes a functional node

 ```json
 "conditions": [